 The NOAC not only expanded office space in a prominent location in Washington, D.C., but also created a state-of-the-art conference center, leasable office space and guest offices available for use by AOA affiliates and family members, like the ACOFP.
 The NOAC represents the culmination of the AOA Greatness Campaign and its Greatness Fund started by the late AOA President John A. Strosnider, DO, during his presidency in 2006.

-For those interested in contributing to the NOAC, please contact Verna Bronersky or Sydney Olson.
+For those interested in contributing to the NOAC, please contact Verna Bronersky.